TemichP/Memory-card/README.md

 # Memory-card
 ## Functions
-- Learn more about the nations of Russia.
+- Learn more about the nations.
 - Tracking response statistics.
 - Progress and learn new things.